Kaurin/lab-teleport/Readme.md

 * Lots of RAM to facilitate virtual machines
   * TODO: how much ram?

+# Usage instructions

-# Download the fedora cloud image
+## Download the fedora cloud image

 Get the QEMU flavor from [Fedora's cloud website][fedora-cloud]

-# Prepare the terraform.tfvars file
+## Prepare the terraform.tfvars file

 Something like this